florianhartig/ResearchSkills/Labs/AcademicSoftSkills/readme.md

 #Soft Skills

+A successful scientific career requires many skills that go beyond the topics that are taught in a scientific curriculum.

 ## Advice to young scientists

 * [3 Qualities of successful Ph.D.
 Students](http://matt.might.net/articles/successful-phd-students/)
 * [Edward Feigenbaum - Surround yourself with genius](https://www.youtube.com/watch?v=YIjxMkcyofQ)